xyproto/sealion/README.md

 # Promptmessages

-Display messages at the ZSH prompt at certain time intervals during the day.
+Display messages at the ZSH or Bash prompt at certain time intervals during the day.

 ## Goal